Pankaj-Str/Django-Tutorial/getway.md

-### integrating Razorpay into a Django project for accepting payments:
+### Integrating Razorpay into a Django project for accepting payments:

 ### Step 1: Initiate the Django Project